ellysheppard9630/product-leadership-playbook/06-meetings/05-project-checkpoint.md

 Engineering owns implementation.

-The discussion should remain focused on business alignment and customer outcomes.
+The discussion should remain focused on customer outcomes, workflow, and business alignment.

 ---

-## Turning It Into a Status Meeting
+## Turning the Meeting Into Status Reporting

-Participants should already know project status.
+Everyone should already know the project's status.

-The meeting exists to validate direction—not report progress.
+The meeting exists to make decisions—not communicate progress.

 ---

-## Making Major Scope Changes
+## Expanding Scope

-If discovery reveals a fundamentally different problem than originally understood, return to Product Discovery rather than continuously expanding scope.
+New ideas should be captured and evaluated through the normal Discovery process.

+Avoid continuously expanding the current initiative simply because new opportunities were identified.

 ---